All Episodes

 So let's skip forward now that we know that.

-The CS called the number back, and the person asked whether the CS had received the 5,000.
+The CS called the number back and the person asked whether the CS had received the 5,000.

 The CS responded that he had not received the money.

-That person's probably gonna get arrested next.
+That person is probably going to get arrested next.

-Later that day, the CS texted the number and picked up the 5,000 in Queens, New York, as instructed by merchant.
+Later that day, the CS texted the number and picked up the 5,000 in Queens, New York, as instructed by Merchant.

 So the informant went ahead and met the person that actually gave the money.

-Now, of course, with Hawala's guys, you know, there's some plausible deniability.
+Now, of course, with Hawalas, guys, you know, there's some plausible deniability.

 The person might not know what the money was for, right?